bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 64°
-- Rain
+- Cloudy
-- 95% humidity
+- 91% humidity
-- 7 mph wind
+- 11 mph wind
 - 100% cloud cover
 - 36 AQI O3 🟩
 - 29 AQI PM2.5 🟩
-- 1.32 inches of rain in the past 24 hours
+- 1.33 inches of rain in the past 24 hours
-- 2.67 inches of rain expected in the next 72 hours
+- 2.65 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>